ELBERR-AI/AXD-TUI/README.md

-# AXD-TUI
+AXD TUI

-A lightweight, DOS-style Text User Interface for the terminal — blue background, white panels, arrow key navigation.
-Built entirely with Python’s standard library.
-No pip installs, no dependencies.
+A lightweight, DOS-style Text User Interface that runs entirely inside your terminal — blue background, white panels, arrow key navigation.
+Built with Python’s standard library.
+No pip installs, no dependencies, no desktop required.

 Built for Ubuntu.
 Also works on Debian.

 What it looks like

 The UI is split into two panels side by side.
-The left panel is a terminal where you type commands.
+The left panel is a terminal where you type and run commands.
 The right panel is a file explorer you navigate with arrow keys.
 Everything sits on a blue background with white bordered boxes, styled like a classic DOS installer screen.
+It all runs inside your existing terminal window.

 Features

 	•	File Explorer — browse your filesystem with arrow keys, open folders, execute files directly
 	•	Terminal — full passthrough to your real shell; sudo, vim, ssh, top and any interactive program all work correctly
-	•	DOS-style UI — blue desktop, white panels, keyboard-driven
+	•	DOS-style UI — blue background, white panels, fully keyboard-driven
 	•	Zero dependencies — uses only Python’s built-in curses module

 Requirements

 	•	Python 3.6 or newer
-	•	A terminal emulator (GNOME Terminal, xterm, Konsole, etc.)
+	•	Any terminal (gnome-terminal, xterm, tty, ssh session, anything)

 That’s it.
-No pip, no virtualenv, nothing to install.
+No pip, no virtualenv, no desktop environment needed.

 Running it

+Open a terminal and run:

 python3 axd.py

 Controls

 Arrow keys — navigate the file list
-Enter — open folder, execute file, or run a command Tab — switch between Terminal and Explorer panels
-F7 — create new directory
+Enter — open a folder, execute a file, or run a typed command Tab — switch between the Terminal and Explorer panels F7 — create a new directory
-F8 — delete selected file or directory
+F8 — delete the selected file or directory
 F10 — quit
 Backspace — delete a character in the terminal input

 How the terminal works

-When you type a command and press Enter, the TUI fully suspends and hands your real terminal directly to the subprocess — stdin, stdout, stderr, all of it.
-This means sudo password prompts work normally, and interactive programs like vim, nano, top, htop, and ssh all work exactly as they would in a regular terminal.
-Colours and terminal formatting are preserved.
+When you type a command and press Enter, AXD TUI fully suspends and hands control of your terminal directly to the subprocess — stdin, stdout, stderr, all of it.
+This means sudo password prompts work normally, and interactive programs like vim, nano, top, htop, and ssh all behave exactly as they would in a plain terminal session.
+Colours and formatting are preserved.

 When the command finishes, press Enter to return to the TUI.
-This is the same technique used by Midnight Commander and other established TUI tools.
-The shell=True flag and curses.endwin() call are both intentional for this reason.
+This is the same technique used by tools like Midnight Commander.
+The shell=True flag and curses.endwin() call in the source are both intentional for this reason.

 The only commands handled inside the TUI without suspending are cd and clear.

 Auto-open on login

-Pick whichever method matches how you log in.

-Option A — GNOME Terminal (Ubuntu default)

-Open Settings, go to Apps, then Startup Applications.
-Click Add and fill in the name as AXD TUI, the command as gnome-terminal – python3 /full/path/to/axd.py, and a comment if you want one.
-Click Save.
-Replace /full/path/to/axd.py with the actual path on your machine, for example /home/yourname/axd.py.
+These methods all work without a desktop environment.

-Option B — .bashrc (opens with every terminal window)
+Option A — .bashrc (opens AXD TUI every time you open a terminal)

-Add the following line to the bottom of your ~/.bashrc file:
+Add this line to the bottom of your ~/.bashrc file:

 python3 /full/path/to/axd.py

-This will open AXD TUI every time you open a new terminal window.
-Press F10 to exit back to a normal shell.
+Every time you open a terminal, AXD TUI will launch automatically.
+Press F10 to drop back to a normal shell prompt.

+Option B — .bash_profile (runs once on login, works over SSH too)

+Add this line to your ~/.bash_profile:

+python3 /full/path/to/axd.py

+This runs once when you log into a TTY session or connect over SSH.

-Option C — systemd user service (for headless or advanced setups)
+Option C — systemd user service (automatic launch on login, no interaction needed)

-Create the directory ~/.config/systemd/user if it doesn’t exist, then create a file called axd-tui.service inside it.
-Paste in the following:
+Create the directory ~/.config/systemd/user if it doesn’t exist, then create a file called axd-tui.service inside it and paste in the following:

 [Unit]
 Description=AXD TUI